 Little used outlets

 In the workplace, there may be outlets that are required for operational, welfare or safety purposes that do not receive regular and frequent use and/or areas that are temporarily out of use.
-Estates managers require the assistance of building occupants to identify them and whilst in some cases estates teams will have the resources to implement a flushing programme, in others this duty will fall to the building occupants themselves.
+Estates managers require the assistance of building occupants to identify them and whilst in some cases estates teams will have the resources to implement a legionella flushing regime, in others this duty will fall to the building occupants themselves.

 Any outlet that is subject to infrequent or intermittent use is classed as a little used outlet.
 The definition of “infrequent use” may vary between applications and will depend not only on frequency and duration of use, but also other risk factors, such as water temperature and the vulnerability of the population.

 The Health & Safety Executive’s HSG274 Legionnaires’ Disease: Technical Guidance Part 2 states that any outlet “not used for a period equal to or greater than seven days” should be classed as a little used outlet and that “for high risk populations, e.g. healthcare and care homes, more frequent flushing may be required as indicated by the risk assessment”.

 For healthcare premises, the Department of Health’s HTM04-01 Part B: Operational Management states “water draw-off should form part of the daily cleaning process.
 The procedure for such practice should be fully documented and covered by written instructions”.

 HTM04-01 also states “During the temporary closure of wards or departments, a flushing regime should be instigated to maintain system hygiene.
 Flushing should be continued until stable temperatures are achieved.
 Advice and guidance is also provided in BSI’s PD855468”.

 According to PD855468, ‘hygiene flushing’ (i.e. drawing off water for the avoidance of stagnation) should be carried out weekly or “twice weekly in healthcare premises”.

 The Hierarchy of Control